apjanke/so-you-wanna-code/docs/Course-Outline.md

 ## PROG 202: Getting Close to the Metal with C

 * Read _21st Century C_ and work all the exercises
+  * Start with the tutorial from the Appendix!
 * Do as many of the HackerRank C challenges as you can
   * This won't be all of them, by any means.
 They get tough!